maraisr/meld-ui/README.md

 [![License](https://img.shields.io/npm/l/meld-ui.svg?style=flat-square)](https://github.com/maraisr/meld-ui/blob/master/LICENSE.md)

 ## Intro
-Meld Ui is a small lightweight library per say, aiding in a flexable unobtrusive take on JavaScript plain objects and renders a form, with a simple API.
-If you're familiar with OIM's this is one.
+Meld Ui is a small lightweight library per say, aiding in a flexable unobtrusive take on JavaScript plain objects that renders a form, with a simple API.
+If you're familiar with OIM's... this is one.

 ## Installation
 Install Meld UI using [npm](https://docs.npmjs.com/):